microsoft/botframework-solutions/docs/site/_docs/howto/skills/manualauthsteps.md

 ---
-category: Reference
+category: How To
 subcategory: Skills
 language: csharp javascript
-title: OAuth Configuration
+title: Manually configure OAuth connections
-order: 1
+order: 3
 ---

 # Manual Authentication Configuration steps for Productivity Skills in local-mode only